mrbusche/backseatfan.com/_posts/2010-08-17-dwyane-wade-blocking-little-kids-shots.md

   </p>

   <p>
     Here is a video of Dwyane Wade Blocking a Kids shots.
 What is up with the Miami Heat?
 They must really hate little kids.
 First LeBron now Dwyane Wade.
 Disappointing.
 Pretty damn funny though.
-The video is way better than the &#8220;LeBron dunking on Kids&#8221;, my only complaint is he didn't finish with a dunk.
+The video is way better than the "LeBron dunking on Kids", my only complaint is he didn't finish with a dunk.
 But for all of you Miami haters, this can be another reason to hate Miami, or LeBron by association.
 Your choice.
   </p>
 </div>